mvolkmann/blog/src/lua.md

 One reason Lua is popular is that it is easy to embed in a C/C++ application.
 It is easy to run C code from Lua and run Lua code from C.

-Lua has a small standard library, but has a large collection of packages that can be installed using the
+Lua has a relatively small standard library, but has a large collection of packages that can be installed using the
 {% aTargetBlank "https://luarocks.org", "LuaRocks" %} package manager.